Gilles Emery

-Gilles Emery (born 14 April 1962) is a Swiss Dominican theologian and professor emeritus of dogmatic theology at the University of Fribourg.
-A specialist in the theology of Thomas Aquinas and in Trinitarian theology, he served as a member of the International Theological Commission from 2004 to 2014, and is an ordinary member of the Pontifical Academy of Saint Thomas Aquinas.
+Gilles Emery, OP (born 14 April 1962) is a Swiss Dominican priest, theologian and professor emeritus of dogmatic theology at the University of Fribourg.
+A specialist in the theology of Thomas Aquinas and in Trinitarian theology, he served as a member of the International Theological Commission from 2004 to 2014.
+He is an ordinary member of the Pontifical Academy of Saint Thomas Aquinas.

 Early life and education

 Emery was born in Sierre, in the canton of Valais, on 14 April 1962.
 He pursued theological studies at the University of Fribourg, where he completed advanced degrees, including the doctorate in theology in 1994 under the supervision of Jean-Pierre Torrell, O.P.
 He made his solemn profession in the Order of Preachers and was ordained a priest in 1989.

 Academic career

 After obtaining the habilitation in 1995, Emery taught dogmatic theology at Fribourg, becoming an ordinary professor in 1997 and serving until his early retirement in 2021; he is professor emeritus.
 His areas of teaching and research include Trinitarian theology, the theology of creation, and Thomistic theology.

 From 2004 to 2014 he was a member of the International Theological Commission, and he is an ordinary member of the Pontifical Academy of Saint Thomas Aquinas.

 Emery has also served in editorial roles, including chief editor of the Swiss French edition of the journal Nova et Vetera from 2012, and associate editor of the English-language Nova et Vetera edition (as indicated in issue credits).

 Emery's monograph The Trinitarian Theology of St Thomas Aquinas (2007) and his introductory text The Trinity (2011) are frequently cited in contemporary Thomistic and Trinitarian studies, as reflected in reviews and academic indexing.